+Why Use case specification template is not used to work on this document?

+Work log?
+Revision history missing

 Introduction

 World Arts Film Festival e-Voting system

 WAFF eVFS is a software product designed to allow the general public, family and friends to attend a World Arts Film Festival event and vote on their favorite short film.
 The event is setup to have multiple short films within a theatre in a 1 hour block of time where each voter can only vote for one film during each film block.